-Spiritual accompaniment (or spiritual direction) is a way for you to nurture your spiritual life, deepen your relationship with God and care for your soul.
-It provides contemplative, prayerful and spiritually sensitive space, for you to discern the activity of the Spirit in your life, explore your experience of God and respond to divine invitations.
+Through companionship and accompaniment, spiritual direction provides a quiet, prayerful space, for you to discern the activity of the Spirit in your life, explore your experience of God and respond to divine invitations.

 A certain level of organisation and structure helps facilitate these sessions.
-Therefore, please do bear in mind these practicalities: It is expected that you will be on time to appointments.
-If you do find you are running late, in order to honour the following appointments, we will end approximately at the scheduled time.
-In the event where you do need to cancel an appointment, please give a day’s notice via text message or email.
+Please do bear in mind these practicalities: it is expected that you will attend appointments on time; if you do find you are running late, in order to honour the following appointments, we will usually end approximately at the scheduled time.
+In the event where you do need to cancel an appointment, please give a day’s notice (by text, email of contact form).
 These details enable the practice of spiritual direction to be sustainable and nurturing for all participants.